Are you in Samoa?

 The village school had been totally destroyed as well as all the houses, barring the church minister's house, she said.

-Ms Jackson also confirmed tourist resorts along the coast of Upolu had been wiped out.
+She said tourist resorts along the coast of Upolu, Samoa's main island, had been wiped out.

-Towering tsunami waves spawned by the powerful earthquake swept ashore on Samoa and American Samoa early today.
+Towering tsunami waves spawned by the powerful earthquake swept ashore on Samoa and American Samoa early today, flattening villages.

 Cars and people were swept out to sea by the fast-churning waters as survivors fled to high ground, where they remained huddled hours later.